puzzle/frontend-guides/README.md

-# Puzzle Frontend Code Guidelines
+# Puzzle Frontend Coding Guidelines

-This repository provides code conventions for JavaScript, TypeScript, CSS and HTML, when used in software projects at Puzzle ITC.
-According to the Puzzle [QM Guide](https://twiki.puzzle.ch/bin/view/Puzzle/CodeConventions), the goal is to use coding conventions and automatically verify them.
+This repository provides guidelines, recommendations and code conventions for JavaScript, TypeScript, CSS and HTML to be used in software projects at Puzzle ITC.
+According to the Puzzle [QM Guide](https://twiki.puzzle.ch/bin/view/Puzzle/CodeConventions), code conventions must be used and automatically verified in software projects.

 Please contact the [frontend workgroup](https://twiki.puzzle.ch/bin/view/Puzzle/Frontend) for questions or create pull requests for improvements.